Etsy Fees: How Much Is Etsy Really Taking From Your Sales?

 - Discounts on custom packaging and promotional materials

-In addition to the monthly subscription listed above, Etsy sellers must juggle a variety of other Etsy costs the platform charges.
+Etsy sellers must juggle a variety of other Etsy costs the platform charges, even if they’re on a monthly subscription plan.
 Etsy has a rather complicated fee structure, and it’s worth taking a look at their legal terms and policies to get a grasp on all the nitty-gritty elements of how taxes may or may not apply to fees in your region.
 For more digestible information on Etsy’s many different fees, take a look below.

 Etsy Listing Fees